What a real estate license lets you do

 Florida real estate license

-Earning a Florida real estate license means completing a state-approved 63-hour course, clearing fingerprints, filing the DBPR application, and passing the exam.
+Earning a Florida real estate license requires the 63-hour pre-licensing course, a DBPR application with fingerprints, and a passing state exam before broker activation.
 Casa Academy keeps the process simple with online lessons, practice tests, and a clear checklist.

 A Florida sales associate license allows you to work under a broker, represent buyers and sellers, and get paid on transactions.
 It is the required credential before you can practice real estate in the state.